chg-training/chg-training-resources/docs/statistical_modelling/regression_modelling/logistic_regression_1.md

 ---
-sidebar_position: 2
+sidebar_position: 3
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Logistic regression
+# A logistic regression example

 Before moving on let's try a different type of regression: *logistic regression*.
 Unlike linear regression, which models a continuously varying outcome variable (such as expression levels), logistic regression models a binary 0/1 outcome - or more